xxx

 Irish Extend Their Lead

-Following an interception shortly before the half, Williams' pass was deflected into the hands of Ernie Zajeski for a touchdown.
+Following an Irish interception shortly before the half, Williams' pass was deflected into the hands of Ernie Zajeski for a touchdown.
 A missed PAT left the visitors ahead 13-0 at the break.

 L: John Champion (Southern Methodist University Rotunda Yearbook Class of 1951)